tethig/avicenna/README.md

-# Hamilton Guide
+# Avicenna Guide
-Hamilton is the name of the NTU High Performance Computing (HPC) cluster.
-It is located at IP address `152.71.6.200` and can be accessed using ssh client as follows:
+Avicenna is the name of the NTU High Performance Computing (HPC) cluster.
+It is located at IP address `152.71.6.205` and can be accessed using ssh client as follows:

 ```
-ssh n0000000@152.71.6.200
+ssh n0000000@152.71.6.205
 ```
 where n0000000 is your username.
 You will be challenged for a password.
 This is your usual NTU login password (remember the silent response from the terminal - it's still working!).

-We've had some issues where Apple Terminal users are rejected (connection reset by peer).
-I am investigating.
-At present this service is only available on campus (or via Pulse Secure VPN for staff members) owing to our network protections.
+At present this service is only available on campus (or via Ivanti Secure VPN for staff members) owing to our network protections.

 ## Rules
 There are strict rules to follow.